-(c) They shall be applied (unless revised under this OC2 or (in the case of the Generator Performance Chart only) BC1 in relation to Other Relevant Data) from the Completion Date, in the case of the ones submitted with the Statement of Readiness, and in the case of the ones submitted in calendar week 24, from the beginning of week 25 onwards.
+the Generation Planning Parameters and the Generator Performance Chart(s) shall be applied (unless revised under this OC2 or (in the case of the Generator Performance Chart only) BC1 in relation to Other Relevant Data) from the Completion Date, in the case of the ones submitted with the Statement of Readiness, and in the case of the ones submitted in calendar week 24, from the beginning of week 25 onwards;

-(d) They shall be in the format indicated in Appendix 1 for these charts and as set out in Appendix 2 for the Generation Planning Parameters.
+Generator Performance Chart(s) shall be in the format indicated in the Planning Code Appendix G and the Generation Planning Parameters shall be as set out in Appendix G of the Planning Code;

-(e) Any changes to the Generator Performance Chart or Generation Planning Parameters should be notified to The Company promptly.
+any changes to the Generator Performance Chart or Generation Planning Parameters should be notified to The Company as soon as the Generator becomes aware of the issue and are able to notify The Company through the necessary communication channels;

-(f) Generators should note that amendments to the composition of the Power Generating Module, CCGT Module or Power Park Module at Large Power Stations may only be made in accordance with the principles set out in PC.A.3.2.3 or PC.A.3.2.4 respectively.
-If in accordance with PC.A.3.2.3 or PC.A.3.2.4 an amendment is made, any consequential changes to the Generation Planning Parameters should be notified to The Company promptly.
+Generators should note that amendments to the composition of the Power Generating Module, CCGT Module or Power Park Module at Large Power Stations may only be made in accordance with the principles set out in PC.A.3.2.3 or PC.A.3.2.4 as applicable.
+If in accordance with PC.A.3.2.3 or PC.A.3.2.4 an amendment is made, any consequential changes to the Generation Planning Parameters should be notified to The Company promptly;

-(g) The Generator Performance Chart must be as described below and demonstrate the limitation on reactive capability of the System voltage at 3% above nominal.
-It must also include any limitations on output due to the prime mover (both maximum and minimum), Generating Unit step up transformer or User System.
+The Generator Performance Chart must be as described below and demonstrate the limitation on reactive capability of the System voltage at 3% above nominal.
+It must also include any limitations on output due to the prime mover (both maximum and minimum), Generating Unit step up transformer or User System;

-(i) For a Synchronous Generating Unit on a Generating Unit specific basis at the Generating Unit stator terminals.
-It must include details of the Generating Unit transformer parameters.
+for a Synchronous Generating Unit on a Generating Unit specific basis at the Generating Unit stator terminals.
+It must include details of the Generating Unit transformer parameters;

-(ii) For a Non-Synchronous Generating Unit (excluding a Power Park Unit) on a Generating Unit specific basis at the Grid Entry Point (or User System Entry Point if Embedded).
+for a Non-Synchronous Generating Unit (excluding a Power Park Unit) on a Generating Unit specific basis at the Grid Entry Point (or User System Entry Point if Embedded);

-(iii) For a Power Park Module, on a Power Park Module specific basis at the Grid Entry Point (or User System Entry Point if Embedded).
+for a Power Park Module, on a Power Park Module specific basis at the Grid Entry Point (or User System Entry Point if Embedded;

-(iv) For a DC Converter on a DC Converter specific basis at the Grid Entry Point (or User System Entry Point if Embedded).
+for a DC Converter on a DC Converter specific basis at the Grid Entry Point (or User System Entry Point if Embedded);

-(v) For a Synchronous Generating Unit within a Synchronous Power Generating Module, both the Power-Generating Module Performance Chart and Synchronous Generating Unit Performance Chart should be provided.
+for a Synchronous Generating Unit within a Synchronous Power Generating Module, both the Power-Generating Module Performance Chart and Synchronous Generating Unit Performance Chart should be provided;

-(h) For each CCGT Unit, and any other Generating Unit or Power Park Module or Power Generating Module whose performance varies significantly with ambient temperature, the Generator Performance Chart (including the Power-Generating Module Performance Chart and Synchronous Generating Unit Performance Chart in the case of Synchronous Power Generating Modules) shall show curves for at least two values of ambient temperature so that The Company can assess the variation in performance over all likely ambient temperatures by a process of linear interpolation or extrapolation.
-One of these curves shall be for the ambient temperature at which the Generating Unit's output, or CCGT Module or Power-Generating Module at a Large Power Station output or Power Park Module’s output, as appropriate, equals its Registered Capacity.
+For each Generating Unit whose performance varies significantly with ambient temperature, the Generator Performance Chart (including the Synchronous Generating Unit Performance Chart in the case of Synchronous Power Generating Modules) shall show curves for at least two values of ambient temperature so that The Company can assess the variation in performance over all likely ambient temperatures by a process of linear interpolation or extrapolation.
+One of these curves shall be for the ambient temperature at which the Generating Unit's output, or CCGT Module or Power-Generating Module at a Large Power Station output or Power Park Module’s output, as appropriate, equals its Registered Capacity;

-(i) The Generation Planning Parameters supplied under OC2.4.2.1 shall be used by The Company for operational planning purposes only and not in connection with the operation of the Balancing Mechanism (subject as otherwise permitted in the BC).
+The Generation Planning Parameters supplied under OC2.3.2.1 shall be used by The Company for operational planning purposes only and not in connection with the operation of the Balancing Mechanism (subject as otherwise permitted in the BC);